CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 Path tracing is a computer graphics method of three dimensional rendering images.

-Path tracing simulates many effects, such as soft shadows, depth of field, motion blur, sub-sufrace scattering, textures and indirect lighting.
+Path tracing simulates many effects, such as soft shadows, depth of field, motion blur, sub-surface scattering, textures and indirect lighting.

 In order to get high quality images from path tracing, a very large number of rays must be traced to avoid visible noisy artifacts.
 Because each ray is data dependent of the other rays this makes path tracing a great fit for a GPU.

-Below is a typical rendeer of  a scene showing a reflective and diffuse spheres as well as shadows and lighting.
+Below is a typical render of  a scene showing a reflective and diffuse spheres as well as shadows and lighting.

 ![](img/nice_render.PNG)